reuben453/google-datastore-downloader/README.md

     DATASTORE_KEYFILE is the path to the json file which contains credentials of a user/service account with permissions to read from google datastore.

+- You can also provide the credentials json directly as an environment variable.

+    `DATASTORE_PROJECT=your-project-id DATASTORE_KEYFILE_JSON='credentials json' ruby datastore_downloader.rb "select * from kind limit 10"`

+- You can also build a docker image and run it:

+    `docker build -t google-datastore-downloader .`

+    `docker run -e DATASTORE_PROJECT=project-id -e DATASTORE_KEYFILE_JSON='creds json' -it google-datastore-downloader "select * from table1 limit 10"`

 ## Current Limitations